Adrian Parr’s comments about Chicago as a green city prompted me to read about Erving Goffman’s years as a graduate student in Chicago.

 Greenberg notes that the European concept of the functional city also found application in private ventures based on its conceptual simplicity and commercial potential – but without its principles of social equity, “which positioned adequate housing as a basic human right and not as a commodity” (p.
 28).

 “The logic of modernist planning was also applied,” according to Greenberg, “to the creation of new, single-purpose centres for government, recreation and entertainment.”
-Planners also picked up Wight’s urban sprawl idiom, “building vast tract housing around virtually every American and Canadian city, even if they miniaturized and diluted the original vision.”
+Planners also picked up Wright’s urban sprawl idiom, “building vast tract housing around virtually every American and Canadian city, even if they miniaturized and diluted the original vision.”

 Ultimately, notes Greenberg, European modernist town planning and the Garden City and Wrightian model “hijacked an unheralded and unbranded indigenous vision of the city that had been gestating independently in North America.
 In the early twentieth century, urban areas had been growing denser and more interesting, vital and mixed.”

 As a result of the latter process, which occurred in an incremental and natural way, adds Greenberg (pp. 28-29) “robust urban environments were beginning to thrive not only in Manhattan but also in Chicago, Detroit, Los Angeles and many other cities.